josephmaa/josephmaa.github.io/_posts/2023-12-6-local-version-control-in-Vivado.md

 <img src="{{site.baseurl}}/images/2013-12-06-local-version-control-in-vivado/9_directory structure.png" style="display: block; margin: 5% 0% 5% 0%;">

 Comment: I personally use git to clean my repository between runs.
-If you have used the .gitignore file that I provided, you can use the command `git clean -dfxn` to confirm the files to clean, then `git clean -dfx` in order to remove the journal files and other junk that Vivado creates.
+If you have used the .gitignore file that I provided[^1], you can use the command `git clean -dfxn` to confirm the files to clean, then `git clean -dfx` in order to remove the journal files and other junk that Vivado creates.
 This command also cleans up cached IP block implementations though, so be careful.

 Here I delete two IP blocks, re-check the .bd files into version control, then re-generate the project.